tiprankstipranks

 We face intense competition in each of our markets and if we are unable to maintain a competitive advantage, loss of market share, sales or profitability may result.

-The markets for golf balls, clubs, gear and wear are highly competitive and there may be low barriers to entry in many of our markets.
-Pricing pressures, reduced profit margins or loss of market share or failure to grow in any of our markets, due to competition or otherwise, could materially adversely affect our business, financial condition and results of operations.
-We compete against large-scale global sports equipment and apparel players, Japanese industrials, and more specialized golf equipment and golf wear players, including Callaway, TaylorMade, Ping, SRI Sports Limited, Bridgestone, Nike, Adidas and Under Armour.
-Many of our competitors have significant competitive strengths, including long operating histories, a large and broad consumer base, established relationships with a broad set of suppliers and customers, an established regional or local presence, strong brand recognition and greater financial, R&D, marketing, distribution and other resources than we do.
+The markets for golf equipment, wear and gear are highly competitive and there may be low barriers to entry in many of our markets.
+Pricing pressures, reduced profit margins, loss of market share or failure to grow in any of our markets, due to competition or otherwise, could materially adversely affect our business, financial condition and results of operations.
+We compete against large-scale global sports equipment and apparel companies, Japanese industrials, and more specialized golf equipment and golf wear companies, including Callaway, TaylorMade, Ping, SRI Sports Limited, Bridgestone, Nike, Adidas and Under Armour.
+Many of our competitors have significant competitive strengths, including long operating histories, large and broad consumer bases, established relationships with a broad set of suppliers and customers, established regional or local presence, strong brand recognition and greater financial, R&D, marketing, distribution and other resources than we do.
 There are unique aspects to the competitive dynamic in each of our product categories and markets.
 We are not the market leader with respect to certain categories or in certain markets.
-Golf Balls.
-The golf ball business is highly competitive.
-There are a number of well-established and well-financed competitors.
+Golf Equipment.
+The golf equipment market is highly competitive and is served by a number of well-established and well-financed companies with recognized brand names.
+New product introductions, price reductions, consignment sales, extended payment terms, "closeouts," including closeouts of products that were recently commercially successful, and significant tour and advertising spending by competitors continue to generate intense market competition and create market disruptions.
+Our competitors in the golf equipment market have in the past and may continue to introduce their products on an accelerated cycle, which could lead to market disruption and impact sales of our products.
 We and our competitors continue to incur significant costs in the areas of R&D, advertising, marketing, tour and other promotional support to be competitive.
-Golf Clubs.
-The golf club markets in which we compete are also highly competitive and are served by a number of well-established and well-financed companies with recognized brand names.
-New product introductions, price reductions, consignment sales, extended payment terms, "closeouts," including closeouts of products that were recently commercially successful, and significant tour and advertising spending by competitors continue to generate intense market competition and create market disruptions.
-Our competitors in the golf club market have in the past and may continue to introduce their products on an accelerated cycle which could lead to market disruption and impact sales of our products.
 Golf Gear.
 The golf gear market is fragmented and served by a number of established competitors, as well as a number of smaller competitors, all of which are pursuing innovative ways to meet consumer needs.
 We face significant competition in every region with respect to each of our golf gear product categories.
 Golf Wear.
 In the golf wear markets, we compete with a number of well-established and well-financed companies with recognized brand names.
-These competitors may have a large and broad consumer base, established relationships with a broad set of suppliers and customers, strong brand recognition and significant financial, R&D, marketing, distribution and other resources which may exceed our own.
+These competitors may have a large and broad consumer base, established relationships with a broad set of suppliers and customers, strong brand recognition and greater financial, R&D, marketing, distribution and other resources than we do.
 Our competitors may be able to create and maintain brand awareness and market share more quickly and effectively than we can.
 Our competitors may also be able to increase sales in new and existing markets faster than we do by emphasizing different distribution channels or through other methods, and many of our competitors have substantial resources to devote towards increasing sales.
 If we are unable to grow or maintain our competitive position in any of our product categories, it could materially adversely affect our business, financial condition and results of operations.

 Demand - Risk 1